Acacia maitlandii

 Acacia maitlandii, also known as Maitland's wattle, is a perennial tree native to Australia.

 Description

 The shrub has an open and spindly habit, with a height of 0.7 to 3.0 m.
 The resinous and glabrous branchlets are generally terete in form.
 The glabrous phyllodes are straight with a narrowly elliptic shape and are 0.8 to 2.5 cm in length and 1 to 3 mm wide.
 Flowers are yellow and occur sometime between May and October.
 The simple inflorescences occur singly in the axil of the phyllodes.
-The globose flower heads with a diameter of 4 to 5 mm and contain 35 to 60 bright yellow flowers.
+The globose flower heads have a diameter of 4 to 5 mm and contain 35 to 60 bright yellow flowers.
 Following flowering smooth papery seed pods form.
 The pods are straight and slightly constricted between seeds with a length of 4 to 5 cm and 3 to 4 mm wide.

 Taxonomy

 The species was first described by Ferdinand von Mueller in 1862 as part of the work Fragmenta Phytographiae Australiae.
 The plant is named for an early European explorer of Australia's Northwest, Maitland Brown, who collected the type specimen.
 It was later reclassified as Racosperma maitlandii by Leslie Pedley in 1986 but transferred back into the genus Acacia in 2001.